Notes on Flask

 - By representing views as methods of classes, you can use inheritance and pass differing arguments to the constructor to promote reuse and modularity.

-- To specify decorators for the view function of a pluggable class, create a static, list variable named decorators.
+- To specify decorators for the view function of a pluggable class, create a static, list variable named

 The application context